jzenn/jzenn.github.io/index.md

 The [About](/about) page tells you more about myself.

-The [Projects](/projects) section introduces some work I did for my Bachelor's thesis *Unsupervised Image-to-Image Translation with Induced Feature Statistics*.
-Furthermore, there are small projects I have been working on in the past.
+The [Projects](/projects) section introduces some work I have been working on in the past.
+Some of the projects I did for my Bachelor's thesis *Unsupervised Image-to-Image Translation with Induced Feature Statistics*.